dodo920306/2024_multimedia_hw3/README.md

     axes[1][0].set_title('Histogram of Original Grayscale')
 ```

-Then, I apply the Histogram Equalization by
+Then, I apply the Histogram Equalization by pdf and cdf.

 ```python
     # Histogram Equalization